 Each of the targeted rates has a unique rating area within which rating units are levied prescribed annual charges.
 Copies of rating maps for each unique rateable area are available for inspection at Council offices.
-An updated map for the Waimea Water Augmentation Rate is on page 150.
+An updated map for the Waimea Water Augmentation Rate is on page 152.
 This updated map removes several properties that were paying both the Waimea Water Augmentation Rate and the Wai-iti Dam Rate.

-General Rate
+Proposed General Rate

 Council sets a general rate based on the capital value of each rating unit in the District.
 This rate is set at different rates in the dollar of capital value.
-The categories of property and the rates (in cents per dollar of capital value) for 2014/2015 are:
+The categories of property and the proposed rates (in cents per dollar of capital value) for 2014/2015 are:

-Category 2013/2014 2014/2015

-cents cents

-Infrastructural Utilities 0.0000 0.0001

-Land which is not an Infrastructural Utility 0.2566 0.2622
+Category 2013/2014 cents Proposed 2014/2015 cents Infrastructural Utilities 000 000 Land which is not an Infrastructural Utility 0.2566 0.2618

-The component of the General Rate which relates to the replenishment of Council's General Disaster Fund (in cents per dollar capital value) for 2014/2015 is 0.0039 (2013/2014 0.0053).
+The component of the General Rate which relates to the replenishment of Council's General Disaster Fund (in cents per dollar capital value) for 2014/2015 is proposed to be 0.0039 (2013/2014 0.0053).

-Uniform Annual General Charge
+Proposed Uniform Annual General Charge

 Council sets a Uniform Annual General Charge on each rating unit in the Tasman District.
-The rate (in dollars per rating unit) for 2014/2015 is \$290.00 (2013/2014 \$290.00).
-A total of \$5,542,530 (excl GST) will be collected from the Uniform Annual General Charge in 2014/2015.
+The proposed rate (in dollars per rating unit) for 2014/2015 is \$290.00 (2013/2014 \$290.00).
+A total of \$5,542,530 (excl GST) is proposed to be collected from the Uniform Annual General Charge in 2014/2015.

-Targeted Rates
+Proposed Targeted Rates